Discover the History of Buderim

 The idea was to enable all-weather transport of their produce to markets in a timely fashion.
 The roads of the day were nothing short of horrendous, especially in the wet.

-This little train significantly contributed to building th legend of Buderim, as it opened Buderim, Mooloolaba and surrounds up to a new class of visitor . . . the Day-tripper!
+This little train significantly contributed to building the legend of Buderim, as it opened Buderim, Mooloolaba and surrounds up to a new class of visitor . . . the Tourist!

-The Buderim Tramway was in many ways, the beginning of the Sunshine Coast’s tourism industry.
+The Buderim Tramway was subsequently, the birth of the Sunshine Coast’s tourism industry.